sebv/istio-wiki/Daily-builds.md

 ## Troubleshooting

 ### No Daily Release Today
 Check https://prow.istio.io/?author=istio-release-robot.
 Any release qualification test failure can block the daily release.
-Please file an issue if the issue is new (i.e. not currently tracked by any issue).
+Please file an issue if the error looks new (i.e. not currently tracked by any issue).